SECMOL welcomes volunteers, their work, and the inter-cultural exchange and understanding they bring.

 State Bank of India, J&K Bank, Axis, ICICI, Punjab National, and HDFC have ATMs in Leh town.
 Volunteers usually go to Leh town on SECMOL’s weekly day off, Saturday or Sunday.
 Thomas Cook and some banks have money exchange counters.

 Internet, email and phone are unreliable in Leh — so tell your friends and family not to expect daily replies as it can take you several days to get a connection.There is only one broadband provider in Ladakh, and they do not provide service at SECMOL Campus, so we do not have internet for volunteers to use.
 If you have a SIM card that works in J&K, you should get minimal internet service at SECMOL, and some service in Leh town.

 Volunteers can receive emergency email messages at SECMOL’s email address, which you will have when you contact us about volunteering.

 Indian post-paid mobile phones under BSNL, Airtel, and Aircel should work in Leh and at SECMOL Campus, better at some spots than others.
 Pre-paid SIM cards from other states of India do not work in J&K.

 You can get a local SIM card in Leh (or Jammu or Srinagar).
 You’ll need several passport photos, photocopies of your ID-card or passport and visa, and a form filled by a local person referring you, with his or her ID-card photocopy.
 Any SECMOL staff can give you the referral.

 Even if you have a SIM card that works locally, the network is often “busy”, and callers may be told wrongly, that your phone is switched off or out of range.
-Tell them to try up to five times, or to try again ten minutes or an hour later.
-Currently as of October 2016, SMS messages work in J&K, so you may find those the best way to keep in touch.
+Tell them to try a few times.
+Currently as of September 2017, SMS messages work in J&K, so you may find those the best way to keep in touch.
 However, the government sometimes restricts SMS messaging in J&K.